New research has found that not all forms of sedentariness are equal when it comes to the extent to which they put heart health at risk.

 “Even if you have a job that requires you to sit for long periods of time, replacing the time you spend sitting at home with strenuous exercise could reduce your risk of heart disease and death,” says Diaz.

-Diaz and team explain their findings and suggest a possible explanation for these results in a study paper that appeared yesterday in the Journal of the American Heart Association.
+Diaz and team explain their findings and suggest a possible explanation for these results in a study paper that appeared yesterday in the

 The researchers analyzed data for a cohort of 3,592 participants who had enrolled in the Jackson Heart Study, a community-based study focused on the causes of cardiovascular, renal, and respiratory diseases among African Americans.